ehlesp/smallab-k8s-pve-guide/G033 - Deploying services 02 ~ Ghost - Part 5 - Complete Ghost platform.md

 ![Ghost default site homepage](images/g033/ghost-default-site.webp "Ghost default site homepage")

 This is not really "your" site yet, it is just some default content for Ghost to serve initially.

+> [!IMPORTANT]
+> **A Ghost server instance only supports one site**\
+> In other words, you need a different Ghost instance for each new site you want to have.

 You still need to explicitly setup your site, and register your first staff user:

 1. Browse into the `/ghost` subpath in your Ghost server.
 You will be redirected to a setup form where you can give a title to your site and configure your first staff user.
 In this guide, this setup page's full URL would be `https://ghost.homelab.cloud/ghost`: